 However, the main things to know is that slim fit shirts are perfect for men of a slim to average build.
 They feature a tapered torso which follows the contours of your body more strictly, while still leaving plenty of room for manoeuvre.

-Regular fit shirts have a more straight lined torso, and leave more room to breathe.
-They’re still designed to compliment your form, but offer greater manoeuvrability.
-Therefore, regular fit is ideal for men of a bigger or more heavy set build.
+Regular fit shirts have a straighter lined torso and leave more room to breathe.
+They’re still designed to complement your form but offer greater manoeuvrability.
+Therefore, regular fit is ideal for men of a bigger or more heavy-set build.

 By reading this guide, we trust you’re now well-equipped and more confident with more knowledge of how to buy formal shirts online.
 Read our related article below, and when you’re ready for your next shirt, explore our collection.

 For the latest updates, follow our Instagram here.